 An Effective recruiting strategy must determine when to look – decide on the timings of events- besides knowing where & how to look for job applicants.
 Time Lapsed Data (TLD) will be highly useful in determining the timings.
 TLD show the average time elapses between major decision points in the recruitment process.

 1. Present Employees: Promotions & transfers from among the present employees can be a good source of recruitment.
-Promotion to higher positions has several advantages. ( It builds morale, it encourages competent individuals who are ambitious, it is a cheaper than outside to recruit, those chosen internally are familiar with the organization)
+Promotion to higher positions has several advantages. ( It builds morale, it encourages competent individuals who are ambitious, it is a cheaper than outside to recruit, those chosen internally are familiar with the organization)2.
+Employee Referrals: Employees working with an organization recommend their families or friends for vacant positions in the organization.
+When used wisely, referrals can be an effective way of recruiting.

 3. Former Employees: Former employees are also an internal source of applicants.
 Some retired employees may be willing to come back to work on a part-time basis or may recommend someone who would be interested in working for the company.